kranzky/vertext/assets/markdown/welcome.md

 # Welcome to Vertext

-Vertext is a lightweight browser for Markdown content, designed for the Indie Web.
+Vertext is a lightweight browser for the Massive Markdown Matris, or MMM.

 ## Features